aaronwalsman/splendor-render/README.md

 There are a few other packages that do similar things that you may also want to check out:
 - [PyRender](https://github.com/mmatl/pyrender) is a really solid renderer and does a lot of what Splendor Render can do.
 It is also probably much more stable and compliant with various specifications and supports more formats of things, and definitely has waaaaay better documentation than we do.
 You should really go check out PyRender and see if that works for you.
 I *think* the one thing we support that PyRender does not is image-based lighting, which is really nice and makes for shiny pictures that I'm *very* proud of.

+- [PyBullet](https://pybullet.org/wordpress/) is focused more on physics simulation, but some people use it for generating images as well.

 ### Features
 Splendor Render is fast!
 For simple scenes you can easily generate images using image-based lighting at faster than 1000hz (including copying images back from the graphics card) with a good GPU.